SAIC is seeking a IA System Security Engineer to support our Air Force Modeling/Simulation (AFMS) program out of Vandenburg, CA.

 The following skills are required:

-- 5 years of senior engineering experience at the enterprise level in system design and architecture development with modern computer platforms (e.g., OS, cloud computing, datacenter operations).
+- Experience at the enterprise level in system design and architecture development with modern computer platforms (e.g., OS, cloud computing, datacenter operations)